5 tips for maximising the lead generation efforts of your firm02 May 2023

 Once you’ve got visitors to your site, they need to be able to see clearly what you do and who you are (e.g. your team and history – see our blog for advice on this) to be able to make up their mind whether yours is the right firm for them.

 Ramp up your social media activities

-With the General Data Protection Regulations coming into force on 25th May this year, it going to be more difficult to engage with potential clients through email marketing as all of your marketing contacts will need to have given their consent to be on your list (double opt-in).
-This means its now more important than ever to raise your social media profile and utilise platforms such as LinkedIn and Twitter.
+General Data Protection Regulations (GDPR) stipulate that in order to engage with potential clients through email marketing, all of your marketing contacts will need to have given their consent to be on your list (double opt-in).
+To ensure you keep audience levels high and interact with as many potential clients as possible, make sure you maintain your social media profile and utilise platforms such as LinkedIn and Twitter.
 Followers of your company pages will be able to see regular updates and when they share your interesting or useful news, there’ll be no limit when it comes to extending your reach.

 A word of mouth referral must have the best conversion rate of all potential client leads, so if you want to increase your chances of getting one then you’ll have to put some work into building up a good network and get obtaining some excellent testimonials and references.